mflx/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.curalie.com"

 # Short bio (displayed in user profile at end of posts)
-bio: Digital Product Manager and Product Lead in Startups for over a decade.
+bio: Digital Product Manager in Startups for over a decade.
 Now Coaching, Training and Consulting for Digital Product Management.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons